rlama7/youtube-clone/README.md

 In this project, I implemented react functional components primarily for:

-- Simplicity: Functional components are more straightforward and concise than class components.
+- **Simplicity**: Functional components are more straightforward and concise than class components.
-- Performance: They tend to have a slight performance boost over class components due to their simplicity.
+- **Performance**: They tend to have a slight performance boost over class components due to their simplicity.
-- Reusability: By creating reusable commponents, we can avoid redundancy and ensure consistency across the application.
+- **Reusability**: By creating reusable commponents, we can avoid redundancy and ensure consistency across the application.

 ## React Hooks